pgonzalezb4/Convolutional-Neural-Network-for-Anthropometric-Analysis/README.md

 Score received on https://dphi.tech/ submission: **91.06290672451193**

-Created as a final project for the 5-Week Deep Learning Bootcamp produced by https://dphi.tech/
+Developed as a graded final challenge for the 5-Week Deep Learning Bootcamp produced by https://dphi.tech/